Chibuzothon/Final-Project/README.md

 -Loads the path of a CSV file that has data on Houses in America.
 Then it reads the file and prints the data as a table.

--Then provides the statistical analysis of the values in each coulumn of the table
+-Then provides the statistical analysis of the values in each column of the table

 -Focuses on the number of bedrooms in the house, by looking at the columns and rows where the number of bedrooms is less than 9.
+Then saves this data into a dataframe & dispalys the dataframe.
 Then counts the number of houses that has bedrooms that are less than 9.
-Groups each count by the number of bedrooms
+Groups each count by the number of bedrooms.

--Saves that data into a dataframe & plots the data frame as a histogram
+-Histogram plots the beds column of the dataframe vs the the number of houses that have that number of bedrooms.
+Then displays histogram.

 Bar graph for number of bedrooms vs average price